Health & Safety Officer: Craig Ferguson (Head of Facilities)

 10. Mobile Phones

 If there is an accident which causes injury, it is important that you take the correct actions.
-You should summon assistance and wait with the casualty for a qualified First Aider or other authorised person.
+You should summon assistance and wait with the casualty for a qualified First Aider.
 All accidents must be reported to the lecturer in charge.
 Accidents outside the classroom must be reported to reception.

 Access to Computer Equipment, College Network and Internet